Aurangabad Municipal Corporation: Administrative Rule

 According to the provisions of Article 2437 of the Indian Constitution and 66 (A) of the Maharashtra Municipal Corporation Act, 1949, the term of a municipal corporation is five years.
-Also, in accordance with the provisions of the Municipal Corporation Act and especially the provisions of Section 452 (A) and (B), Due to delayed in election because of COVID-19 pandemic and other reasons the State Government appointed Astik kumar pandey(IAS), the commissioner of corporation as the Administrator for the management of the corporation.
+Also, in accordance with the provisions of the Municipal Corporation Act and especially the provisions of Section 452 (A) and (B), Due to a delayed election because of the COVID-19 pandemic and other reasons, the State Government appointed Astik Kumar Pandey (IAS), the commissioner of the corporation, as the Administrator for the management of the corporation.

 Revenue sources

 The following are the Income sources for the corporation from the Central and State Government.

 Revenue from taxes

 Following is the Tax related revenue for the corporation.